Prag8855/aab/content/guides/mietkaution.md

 ### If your landlord won't return your Kaution

-If you don't get your deposit back, send a request by registered mail.
-Use [this template](https://kautionsfrei.de/assets/files/rueckzahlung-der-mietkaution_anschreiben-vorlage.pdf).
+If you don't get your deposit back, send a request by [registered mail](/glossary/Einschreibebrief).
+Use my letter generator for this.

+{% include "_blocks/depositReturn.html"%}

 **[How to mail a letter](/guides/mail-a-letter)** — from your computer, without a printer